dfuse-io/dkafka/README.md

 * --fail-on-undecodable-db-op flag allows you to specify if you want dkafka to fail any time it cannot decode a given dbop to JSON

 ## Actions expressions

 In this section I will explain how you can use the `--actions-expr`.
-This feature is for advance usage when you want to implement an action based dfuse to kafka communication.
+This feature is for advance usage to implement an action-based communication.

 For that, you will use the `--actions-expr` option.
 It's a JSON object that describe how each action have to be handled.